 A Look at the Cereal Killer Grain Mill

+As of this update, I’ve used this mill for just over 2 years.
 I now understand the praise that this mill has been getting.
 This is a great mill.
 It’s every bit the quality of the other brand two roller mill I’ve owned and it has more features.
-AIH’s price point of $99.99 shipped makes it an amazing value.
+It’s generally available for around $99 and includes free shipping to many US addresses.
+At that price it’s an amazing value.